Server Topology

 Updating an Existing Deployment

-To deploy updates (new code, config changes, or image rebuilds):
+To deploy updates (new code, config changes, or image rebuilds):-

 Pull the latest code: